 “I’m definitely thinking about it.”
 Kimberly then bites her lip.
 “The first pledge meeting is this Friday, and I was hoping you would…come with me.”

-“Yes, I want you to pledge with me.”
+“Yes.
+I want you to pledge with me.”

 My eyes widen.
 “Are you serious?”

 Kimberly sighs.
-“Look, I know how everything turned out last year with the Tri-Fruhms and everything, but you shouldn’t count all sororities out.
+“Look, I know how things turned out last year with the Tri-Fruhms and everything, but you shouldn’t count all sororities out.
 They were just one bad chapter.
 I’ve heard good things about the Alpha Beta Phi’s.”

 I shake my head.
 “I don’t Kimberly.
 After everything I went through, I’m not sure if I’m ready to get into that life again.”